Ali Mohsen al-Ahmar

 He was appointed as a Deputy Supreme Commander of Yemeni Armed Forces on February 22, 2016.
-"Yemen's Hadi appoints top general in bid to rally tribes".
-After that President Abdrabbuh Mansur Hadi appointed him Vice President of Yemen on April 3, 2016.
-This assignment created a large controversy between objectors and supporters, but most of them considered it a strong message from President Hadi and the Saudi-led Coalition for the intention of using the military to regain control of the Capital.
-This was possible because of the flexible and strong relationship Mohsen had with figures from the tribes surrounding the Capital, Sana'a, and some military commanders who will be loyal to the government because of this assignment.
+After that President Hadi appointed him Vice President of Yemen on April 3, 2016.
+This assignment created a large controversy between opponents and supporters, but most of them considered it a strong message from President Hadi and the Saudi-led coalition for the intention of using the military to regain control of the capital.
+This was possible because of the flexible and strong relationship Mohsen had with figures from the tribes surrounding the capital Sanaa, and some military commanders who will be loyal to the government because of this assignment.

 Early life and education

 Born in Sanhan, a southeastern suburb of Sana'a, he received his primary and secondary education there.
 He is not a member of the al-Ahmar immediate ruling family of the Hashid tribe.

 Military training

 Ali Mohsen al-Ahmar joined the 4th Military brigade of the Army of the Kingdom of Yemen in 1961.
-He was promoted as a first lieutenant in the Mechanized forces of the Army of the Yemen Arab Republic in 1968, and participated in the North Yemen Civil War from 1962–1967, fighting on the Republican side.
+He was promoted as a first lieutenant in the Mechanized forces of the Army of the Yemen Arab Republic in 1968, and participated in the North Yemen Civil War from 1962 to 1967, fighting on the Republican side.
 Then he joined the Yemen Military Academy in 1971 and got his bachelor's degree in 1974.
 After his graduation from Yemen Military Academy, he was promoted to the rank of captain.
 He joined Al-Tholaya Institute in Taiz and got a certificate of Battalions Leadership in 1969.
 He got his Ph.D. from Nasser Military Academy–Cairo in 1974.
-He continued to get promotions until he became a major general in 2007, A presidential decree issued by Abdrabbuh Mansur Hadi promoted him to Lieutenant Colonel and he was subsequently appointed as the Deputy Supreme Commander of the Yemen Armed Forces on February 22, 2016.
+He continued to get promotions until he became a major general in 2007.
+A presidential decree issued by Abdrabbuh Mansur Hadi promoted him to Lieutenant Colonel and he was subsequently appointed as the Deputy Supreme Commander of the Yemen Armed Forces on February 22, 2016.
 On April 7, 2022, a presidential decree ordered that, effective immediately, Vice President Ali Mohsen al-Ahmar would be relieved of his post.